Sodium-vapor lamp: Electrical parameters for European and British high-pressure sodium lamps

+Electrical parameters for American high-pressure sodium lamps

 End of life

-At end of life, high-pressure sodium (HPS) lamps exhibit a phenomenon known as cycling, caused by a loss of sodium in the arc.
-Sodium is a highly reactive element and is lost in a reaction with the aluminum oxide of the arc tube.
-The products are sodium oxide and aluminum:

-6 Na + Al2O3 → 3 Na2O + 2 Al

-As a result, these lamps can be started at a relatively low voltage, but, as they heat up during operation, the internal gas pressure within the arc tube rises, and more and more voltage is required to maintain the arc discharge.
-As a lamp gets older, the maintaining voltage for the arc eventually rises to exceed the maximum voltage output by the electrical ballast.
-As the lamp heats to this point, the arc fails, and the lamp goes out.
-Eventually, with the arc extinguished, the lamp cools down again, the gas pressure in the arc tube is reduced, and the ballast can once again cause the arc to strike.
-The effect of this is that the lamp glows for a while and then goes out, typically starting at a pure or bluish white then moving to a red-orange before going out.
+At the end of life, saturated high-pressure sodium (HPS) lamps may begin cycling on and off.
+Material sputtered off the electrodes darkens the arc tube, so it absorbs more radiated light and operates hotter.
+Increased temperature causes increased gas pressure, which increases arc tube voltage drop.
+Eventually the electrical ballast no longer provides sufficient voltage to maintain an arc discharge.
+As the lamp heats, the arc fails, and the lamp goes out.
+With the arc extinguished, the lamp cools down again, the gas pressure in the arc tube is reduced, and the electrical ballast can once again cause the arc to strike.
+The effect of this is that the lamp glows for a while and then goes out, typically starting at a pure or bluish white and then moving to a red-orange before going out.

-More sophisticated ballast designs detect cycling and give up attempting to start the lamp after a few cycles, as the repeated high-voltage ignitions needed to restart the arc reduce the lifetime of the ballast.
+Some ignitor designs give up attempting to start the lamp after a few cycles to protect ballast and ignitor from deterioration due to multiple high voltage pulses.
 If power is removed and reapplied, the ballast will make a new series of startup attempts.

+Unsaturated high-pressure sodium lamps exhibit a different failure at the end of life.
+Since all the sodium-amalgam is vaporized, there is no voltage rise, so these lamps don't cycle at their end of life.
+When all the sodium is consumed, the lamp operates with a greenish color of the mercury vapor discharge.

-LPS lamp failure does not result in cycling; rather, the lamp will simply not strike or will maintain the dull red glow of the start-up phase.
+LPS lamp failure does not result in cycling.
+The lamp will not strike or will maintain the dull red glow of the start-up phase.
 In another failure mode, a tiny puncture of the arc tube leaks some of the sodium vapor into the outer vacuum bulb.
 The sodium condenses and creates a mirror on the outer glass, partially obscuring the arc tube.
 The lamp often continues operating normally, but much of the light generated is obscured by the sodium coating, providing no illumination.